AllenInstitute/bmtk/docs/autodocs/source/dpointnet_guide.rst

 name; nonqualifying populations retain grouped/general forwarding.
 The default is ``false`` to preserve prior mixed-precision summation semantics.
 Backward continues to use the source-CSR path, preserving canonical trainable-weight gradients and the no-activity-gradient contract.

+Set ``use_fused_current_accumulation=true`` to thread recurrent and fused spike-input currents through one additive CUDA buffer instead of materializing each source and combining them with a separate ``AddN``.
+The option defaults to ``false`` and requires fused CUDA currents.
+Its custom gradient passes the upstream current gradient unchanged through the accumulator while retaining independent canonical gradients for every trainable weight surface.
+Current-type or otherwise non-fused inputs retain the existing TensorFlow addition path.

 The optimization exchanges startup time and a small amount of persistent GPU memory for faster batch-32 BPTT.
 Measured examples include a 55.7% update-time reduction on a 66,658-neuron network on A100-PCIE-40GB and a 37.9%